 The arrows point to the exposed roots.
 This is painful, and the teeth need to be removed.

 In some cases the infection under the gumline has eroded away the gum tissue that normally covers the root.
 If the tooth has 2 roots it will cause a hole to appear between the roots where the gum has eroded- this is called a furcation lesion.
-The cat in the picture below is well on its way to getting this problem.

 This is one potential outcome when pets with periodontal disease are not treated.
 The teeth in this cat literally rotted out of its mouth.
 This situation is completely preventable.
 Fortunately, pets that have no teeth can still eat well, but that is small consolation for this cat.
 The years of chronic bacteria that were released into this cats bloodstream when the periodontal disease progressed from Stage I to Stage IV can seriously affect the internal organs and cause this cat to have premature organ failure.

 There are other serious complications that can occur when proper oral hygiene is neglected.
 This dog had a seriously infected tooth that created a fistula (arrow) into its upper jaw.
 Food will go into the passage and end up in the nasal cavity, which is not a place where food belongs.
-This dog will have chronic infections because of this, which can even lead to life threatening pneumonia.
+This dog will have chronic infections because of this, which can even lead to life-threatening pneumonia.